 The time is now, the day is here folks!
 What am I talking about?
-Well, I’m a 90s kid, so inevitably have all the posts of the 20th century led up to this very one (definitely).
+Well, I’m a 90s kid, so inevitably have all the posts of the 20th century led up to this very decade (definitely).
 From the streets, the denim, the 1960s touch, the supermodel era to Hollywood and technology.
 Here’s the fashion history: 1990-2000!

 The Society during 1990-2000

-The decade was also the rise of boy bands, popstars, R&B and girlpower.
+The decade also saw the rising of boy bands, popstars, R&B and girlpower.
 Or how about Backstreet Boys, Britney Spears, TLC, Mariah Carey, *NSYNC and Spice Girls?
 Alongside the music, television and movies were factors of influence.
 Fresh Prince of Bel Air, Beverly Hills, Seinfeld, Friends, Buffy The Vampire Slayer to mention some shows.
 And iconic Hollywood movies like: Clueless, Pulp Fiction, Notting Hill, Titanic, Forrest Gump, 10 Things I Hate About You and The Shawshank Redemption.
 These artists, shows and movies had a major impact on people’s life with the celebrity focus going strong.
 Jennifer Aniston’s character Rachel in Friends and Julia Louis-Dreyfus’ character Elaine in Seinfeld were two popular trendsetters.
 Not to forget Clueless and Cher’s iconic wardrobe.

 Style of the 1990-2000